 Let’s move on to the first step.

-Intentional living is all about your core values, not what other people tell you they should be.
 Write out a list of your values to identify what they are and how you’ll prioritize them.

 Lists like this can help, but it’s only the starting point.
 And be careful not to use values lists like an all-you-can-eat buffet.
 Think of it more like choosing from the menu of a fancy restaurant.
 Remember that if everything is a priority, then nothing is a priority.
 Choose only your core values.